 - a) Inspect the document or label provided by a licensed electrician, electrical engineer or the appropriate authority, that the electrical installation has been inspected since the last audit (i.e every two years).
 The auditor will ensure that the document prepared by an electrician identifies the licence number.
-New documentation is required for each renovation or addition to the electrical system since the last audit. - b) Inspect the document or label provided by a gas technician or the appropriate authority, that the gas installation has been inspected within the last five year.
+New documentation is required for each renovation or addition to the electrical system since the last audit.
+Any noted deficiency has been corrected. - b) Inspect the document or label provided by a gas technician or the appropriate authority, that the gas installation has been inspected within the last five year.
 New documentation is required for each renovation or addition to the gas installation system since the last audit.
+Any noted deficiency has been corrected.

 NO. PROTOCOL: Procedures Safe Work Permits Full Compliance Score Actual Score E6 A written operating procedure for the safe work permit system is available for use at this facility.
-This includes: a) confined workspace entry b) hot work (cutting and welding) c) lock out d) elevated work Mandatory Mandatory Mandatory Mandatory
+This includes: a) confined workspace entry b) hot work (cutting and welding) c) lock out d) elevated work Observations: Mandatory Mandatory Mandatory Mandatory

-E6 Have the site manager explain how the safe work permit system works, together with the forms.
+Have the site manager explain how the safe work permit system works, together with the forms.
 Full points are to be given for item a) "confined workspace entry", if there is no on-site requirement for confined work space entry.
 Items (b),(c) & (d) must be in place at every site.